botify-hq/developers-docs/api_docs/markdowns/api/project/aggregate-analyses-urls.md

 # Aggregate Project's Analyses URLs

 Using Botify API, you can **aggregate analyzed URLs** to compute metrics like sum of inlinks, average load time, etc. You can also **group URLs** on any aggregable field and compute metrics on each group.
-Full list of aggregable fields can be found in [[URLs Datamodel;analysis-urls-datamodel?filter=agg:]].
+Full list of aggregable fields can be found in [[URLs Datamodel;analysis-datamodel?filter=agg:]].
 The following descirbe how to **perform aggregations on several project's analyses at a time**.

 ## Endpoint